ksharma377/Competitive-Programming/README.md

 # Competitive-Programming
-A collection of useful data structures and algorithms used in competitive programming
+A collection of useful data structures and algorithms for competitive programming